 One of the world’s cigar capitals is a little town called Estelí, in the Northern Highlands of Nicaragua.
 Nicaraguan cigar factories spot this city where you can visit and buy some quality “tubes” to take home, too, if you like.

 Estelí became a kind of refuge to Cuban cigar makers during the Cuban revolution in 1959.
 The people brought with them the knowledge of growing the tobacco and making the cigars, and nowadays Estelí produces top-rated Nicaraguan cigars that are some of the world’s best ones.
 Nicaraguan cigars are great rivals to the Cuban ones, and some people even say that they are the best in the world.

-Getting to Estelí
+Getting to Estelí, Nicaragua

 All of the cigars are handmade from start to finish, and you can’t but admire the craftsmanship of the workers who are rolling the cigars at maximum speed.
 Your guide will tell you detailed information about the cigars and the making process while you can watch a factory at work from close range.

 The lighter leaves cannot be grown in Nicaragua because the climate is too cold.
-The real taste of a cigar depends on the climate in which the leaves are grown, and the leaves also differ in their thickness, color, and smell.
+The real taste of a cigar depends on the climate in which the leaves are raised, and the leaves also differ in their thickness, color, and smell.

 The Making Process of Genuine Nicaraguan Cigars